anakin4747/kconfig-language-server/README.md

 Will use kconfig documentation if available in current `rootPath` else will resort to documentation in kconfig-language.rst

+## Dependencies

+This application relys on several command line tools, make sure you have
+installed:
+- rg
+- jq
+- awk
+- sed

 ## Configuration

 ### Neovim